-We surveyed a wide variety of security isolation techniques to cover various categories of approaches, and identified relevant papers from the proceedings of the top venues for academic research in systems security (e.g., USENIX Security, IEEE S&P, ACM CCS and ISOC NDSS) and systems (e.g., ACM SOSP, USENIX OSDI and USENIX ATC).
-For this study, we focus on more recent proceedings (within the last 5 to 10 years), as recent work has digested and applied many of the security isolation concepts that have been discovered in the last 50 years.
-We supplement our list of publications with well-known papers and systems that are frequently discussed in current literature.
+We surveyed a wide variety of security isolation techniques to cover various categories of approaches and identified relevant articles from the proceedings of the top venues for academic research in systems security (e.g., The USENIX Security Symposium, the IEEE Security & Privacy Symposium (S&P), the ACM Conference on Computer and Communications Security (CCS), and the Network and Distributed System Security Symposium (NDSS) and systems (e.g., the ACM Symposium on Operating Systems Principles (SOSP), the USENIX Symposium on Operating Systems Design and Implementation (OSDI) and the USENIX Annual Technical Conference (ATC)).
+For this study, we focus on more recent proceedings (within the past 5 to 10 years), as recent work has digested and applied many of the security isolation concepts that have been discovered in the past 50 years.
+We supplement our list of publications with wellknown articles and systems that are frequently discussed in current literature.
 Some of these techniques (e.g., User-Mode Linux) may not have corresponding publications.

-Our paper selection process is integrated with the creation and refinement of the classification hierarchy described in Section 2.2.
+Our article selection process is integrated with the creation and refinement of the classification hierarchy described in Section 2.2.
 In doing so, we ensure that our sample provides representative examples of a wide range of security isolation techniques.
-As we explore different classifications, we note areas with limited coverage and seek to identify papers to fill deficits.
-Our goal is not to quantify the use of any specific security isolation characteristic, but rather to cover a large range of prior work representing the various design choices involved in security isolation.
-Tables I and II list some of the papers discussed in this article, classified using the methodology we describe further in this section.
-At least two authors validated the classification for every paper.
+As we explore different classifications, we note areas with limited coverage and seek to identify articles to fill deficits.
+Our goal is not to quantify the use of any specific security isolation characteristic but rather to cover a large range of prior work representing the various design choices involved in security isolation.
+Tables I and II list some of the articles discussed in this article, classified using the methodology we describe further in this section.
+At least two authors validated the classification for every article.

 2.2.
-Hierarchical classification structure
+Hierarchical Classification Structure

 We create a hierarchical classification structure to describe different facets of security isolation techniques, as shown in Figure 1.
 We give each level of the hierarchy a name.
 The top level consists of two aspects, which represent the two orthogonal design issues: mechanism and policy.
 The middle level consists of different design dimensions for each aspect.
-The bottom level (leaf nodes) comprises of different categories representing the potential design choices for each dimension.
-To classify a particular security isolation technique, we characterize it along each dimension, for both aspects (i.e., policy and mechanism).
+The bottom level (leaf nodes) comprises different categories representing the potential design choices for each dimension.
+To classify a particular security isolation technique, we characterize it along each dimension for both aspects (i.e., policy and mechanism).
 For each dimension, we place the technique into one of the categories that matches the design decision adopted by the technique.